Sierra0001/RimFantasy---Arcane-Weapons/README.md

-# RimFantasy - Empowered Weapons
+# RimFantasy - Arcane Weapons

 This mod adds X new magical weapons that hold untold power.